 What Does Coursera Offer

-Coursera benefits all kinds of users with its array of diverse options.
-These options include online courses, some of which are free, others at low cost, that offer mobile support, and deliver shareable certifications upon completion.
+Coursera offers online courses, some courses are free, and a number courses at low cost, that offer mobile support and deliver shareable certifications upon completion.

-They offer specialized programs based on your chosen field that you can complete at your own pace.
-These courses will give you real-world applications of your studies and let you master new skills in just a few months.
+Coursera offers specialized programs based on your chosen field that you can complete at your own pace.
+These online courses will give you real-world applications of your studies and let you master new skills in just a few months.

-Their most attractive options, however, would have to be their complete degree options.
+Their most attractive Coursera courses, however, would have to be their complete degree courses.
 With these programs, you can earn a full 4-year degree from a top-class university at your own pace 100% online.
-They have over 20-degree programs, such as a Bachelor of Applied Arts and Science from the University of North Texas, a Global Master of Public Health from Imperial College London or Master of Data Science at the National Research University Higher School of Economics.
+They have over 20-degree programs, such as a Bachelor of Applied Arts and Science from the University of North Texas, a Global Master of Public Health from Imperial College London, or Master of Data Science at the National Research University Higher School of Economics.